robintrayler/collagen_demineralization/reviewer_comments.md

 * Collagen Extraction (page 6: lines 124-125): In general, the Pestle et al. (2014) study found C and N collagen to be comparable but there were a couple of labs with results that deviated strongly from the average for all labs.

 > We agree that there is at least one "outlier" lab in the cited study of @pestle2014.
 We have added "in most cases".
-We do note that the original study of  states:
+We note that the original study of  states:

 >>  *"However, the average pairwise difference between any two participating laboratories was only 0.2‰ for δ^13^C~col~ and 0.4‰ for δ^15^N~col~.
 These values are of such a small magnitude as to not be cause for great concern.
 As to causality, neither of the most obvious differences in pretreatment between participating laboratories (demineralizing reagent or humic acid removal) had a significant effect on the resulting isotope values."* [@pestle2014]